oemof/feedinlib/README.rst

 If you do not have push rights, fork the project at github, clone your personal fork to your system and send a pull request.

-If the project is cloned you can install it using pip (or pip3) with the -e flag.
+If the project is cloned you can install it using pip3 (or pip2) with the -e flag.
 Using this installation, every change is applied directly.

 ::

-    sudo pip install -e <path/to/the/feedinlib/root/dir>
+    sudo pip3 install -e <path/to/the/feedinlib/root/dir>

-you

 Optional Packages